What we Do

 Every week you can expect your young person to spend an evening doing adventurous, challenging, active, and inclusive activities.
 One night there might be a scavenger hunt around town.
 The next week they might be planning a tramping trip.
 All the fun, adventure and challenge is designed to help your young persons social, physical and mental, intellectual, character, emotional and spiritual development.

-SCOUTS New Zealand is proud to provide seven National Schools for its youth members that offer unique training in specialised areas.
+Scouts Aotearoa is proud to provide seven National Schools for its youth members that offer unique training in specialised areas.

 Scouts and Venturers will learn skills specific to their interests, have unforgettable experiences, and leave with lifelong friends.
 Our National Schools are open to non-members but preference is given to members as numbers are limited.